groupdocs/groupdocs-blog-content/Groupdocs.Blog/2016-08-23-groupdocs-search-net-1-1-0-released/index.md

 url: /2016/08/23/groupdocs-search-net-1-1-0-released/
 author: 'Oleksandr Zinchenko@groupdocs Com'
 summary: ''
-tags: []
+tags: ['GroupDocs.Search for .NET Releases']
-categories: ['GroupDocs.Search for .NET Releases', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-search-net.png)](https://www.groupdocs.com/products/search/net)At GroupDocs, we are always keen to improve our products and enhance user experience.
 Hence, we are excited to announce [GroupDocs.Search for .NET](http://www.groupdocs.com/products/search/net "GroupDocs.Search") 1.1.0.
 The latest version of our **search API** provides new features and enhancements made to existing options.
 Please see below for the list of features.